… but you don’t need ---

 Chapter 9 of the YAML spec introduces two concepts: documents and streams.

 A stream can contain zero or more documents.
 It’s called a (character) stream because it can be something else than a file on your hard disk, for example some data that’s sent over a network connection.
-So your Ansible playbook file with extension .yml or .yaml is not a YAML document, it’s a YAML stream.
+So your Ansible playbook file with extension .yml

 A document can have several parts:

-• Document prefix: optional character encoding and optional comment lines.
+- Document prefix: optional character encoding and optional comment lines.

 Seriously, it’s 2022, are you going to make life hard for yourself and use any other encoding than ASCII or UTF-8?
 The default encoding that every YAML processor, inclusing Ansible, must support is UTF-8.
 So You Ain’t Gonna Need It.

-• Document directives: these are instructions to the YAML processor and aren’t part of the data structure.
-The only directive I’ve occasionally seen in the wild is %YAML 1.2, to indicate the version of YAML used.
-That’s the default version for Ansible anyway, so You Ain’t Gonna Need It.
+Comments can be placed anywhere, so don’t worry. - Document directives: these are instructions to the YAML processor and aren’t part of the data structure.
+The only directive I’ve occasionally seen in the wild is

-• Document content: that’s the only really interesting stuff you care about.
+files, with playbooks and roles and tasks etc. - Document content: that’s the only really interesting stuff you care about.

 YAML knows 3 types of documents:

-• Bare documents: don’t begin with directives or marker lines.
+- Bare documents: don’t begin with directives or marker lines.
 Such documents are very “clean” as they contain nothing other than the content.
 This is the kind of YAML documents I prefer for Ansible.

-• Directives documents: start with some directives, followed by an explicit directives end marker.
+) but have no directives.
+This is the style that many people use if they just copy/paste examples from Stack Overflow. - Directives documents: start with some directives, followed by an explicit directives end marker.
 You don’t need directives for Ansible.

 Configuring yamllint

 I use ansible-lint and yamllint in a pre-commit hook to check the syntax of my Ansible files.
-This is currently my .yamllint.yml:
+This is currently my .yamllint.yml

 rules: